Additional Resources for Animals

 Concerned Citizens for Animals Spay/Neuter - Upstate

-Greenville County Animal Care - Starting Jan.
-1, 2024, they are providing spay/neuter for Greenville County Residents ONLY.
-Free spay/neuter programs for Pitbull & Pitbull mixes, free-roaming outdoor community cats (TNR), those who receive government assistance, and those who are veterans.
+Greenville County Animal Care - Starting 1/1/24, they are providing spay/neuter for Greenville County Residents ONLY.
+Free spay/neuter programs for: (1) Pitbull & Pitbull mixes, (2) free-roaming outdoor community cats (TNR), (3) those who receive public assistance, and (4) veterans.
 For Greenville County residents who do not qualify for these free programs, they offer affordable spay/neuter pricing.

-Greenville Humane Society - appointments can be made online.
+Greenville Humane Society - make your appointment online.

 Oconee Humane Society - 864-882-4719.